 Theater in Asylum (TIA) is a New York-based theater company founded in 2010 to provide asylum to highly charged subjects and characters.
 With an ensemble-driven process and performance, we investigate to inspire curiosity, empathy, and action.
 We seek a freer world and believe theater is both the means and the ends.

 Co-artistic directors Paul Bedard and Katie Palmer founded TIA simultaneously with their first production, Nijinsky in Asylum, in 2010.
 This dance piece unpacks the story of Vaslav Nijinsky, famed dancer and choreographer of the Ballet Russes.
-He spent the first 30 years of his life dancing and choreographing, and he spent the last 30 years in an insane asylum.
+He spent the first 30 years of his life dancing and choreographing, and the last 30 years in an insane asylum.
 We focused not on the asylum he was kept in, but on the asylum we could offer him.
-Just as countries provide political asylum to whistleblowers, dissidents, and refugees, we seek to provide asylum through theater.
+Just as countries provide political asylum to whistleblowers, dissidents, and refugees, we seek to provide asylum to highly-charged characters and subjects through theater.
 We seek to use the stage as a safe space for unsafe ideas.

 For the next three years we worked at a rapid pace.
 2011’s Frankenstein brought Ray Kurzweil’s theories on the Singularity in conversation with Mary Shelley’s tale of creator and creation.
 2012’s Revolution in 1, a meditation on the cyclical nature of revolution, and 2013’s #Coriolanus, a Twitter-filled investigation of Shakespeare’s play of populism vs. elitism, both questioned the nature of leadership and popular uprise.